ChaudhariUtkarsh/ChaudhariUtkarsh-Project_FORESIGHT_Demand_Inventory_Intelligence/README.md

 Overall Risk
 ```

-The Zidio specification requires every SKU to receive a risk assessment and recommended action.
+The system assigns every SKU a risk assessment and recommended action.

 ---